What is TEEP?

 In the graphic above, you can clearly see how the availability factor differs from metric to metric.
 It is very important to understand these nuanced differences before you make significant changes on your plant floor.

 Total Effective Equipment Performance formula and calculation example

-When managers seek to understand where the business might increase production capacity, TEEP provides useful insight into how efficiently the business uses the current equipment and resources.
+When managers seek to understand where their business might increase production capacity, TEEP provides useful insight into how efficiently the business uses the current equipment and resources.

 Let’s introduce an example we can use as a reference point.

 Assuming three months for our measurement, say August through October, the total calendar time available for production will be 2,208 hours (92 days x 24 hours).
-If the production line operates at the right quality for 2,208 hours in that period, we will achieve 100% TEEP.
+If the production line operates fully for 2,208 hours in that period, it will achieve 100% TEEP.

-However, our production facility only runs two eight-hour shifts, based on a five-day work week, which significantly decreases operating time.
+However, our production facility only runs two eight-hour shifts, based on a five-day work week.
 From that, our planned production time is easy to calculate.